 The Graduate Program in Interdisciplinary Biomedical Sciences (GPIBS) at the University of Arkansas for Medical Sciences offers students the opportunity to pursue training in a wide range of disciplines while providing a foundation in the basic sciences.
-GPIBS is now accepting students for Fall 2023.
-The priority application deadline is December 1, 2022; the final application deadline has been extended to March 31, 2023.
-However all applicants are encouraged to get their materials in as soon as possible.
+GPIBS PhD applications are now open for Fall 2024.
+The priority application deadline is December 1, 2023; the final application deadline is February 1, 2024.
+All applicants are encouraged to get their materials in as soon as possible.
+There is no application fee.

 Students complete a core curriculum in semester 1 and then are encouraged to select a track prior to semester 2.
 Each track has additional course requirements (click on track name for additional information).
 Students also participate in 3 research rotations during semester 1 to identify a research mentor.
 If students do not identify a mentor at the end of the semester, they can continue rotations in semester 2.
 Most of the didactic coursework can be completed in the first 2 years of study.
 At the end of year 2, students will take a candidacy exam that includes a written and oral component to officially be a candidate for the doctoral degree.
 Students will then continue work with their research mentor.
 Their research project must be defended in a written and oral format prior to awarding of the doctoral degree.